5 Element & Traditional (TCM) Acupuncture in Botesdale, Suffolk

 What Qualifications should Acupuncturists have?

 The letters after my name indicate that I have a full licentiate, Lic.
 Ac training in Acupuncture.
-I am a member of the professional organisation The British Acupuncture Association (BAA) and also a fully registered member of the British Association of Counselling & Psychotherapy (MBACP).
+I am a member of the professional organisation The Association of Acupuncture Clinicians (AAC) and also a fully registered member of the British Association of Counselling & Psychotherapy (MBACP).
 MA indicates that I have an masters degree (in Management and Organisational Dynamics).